Choose a college

 The B.S. in Health Information Management combines concepts in healthcare, information technology, and leadership.
-You’ll become a unique asset in the high-demand fields of health informatics and health information management with the added credibility of an AHIMA certification and a recognized IT certification.
+You’ll become a unique asset in the high-demand field of health information management with the added credibility of your Project+ certification—and eligibility to earn AHIMA’s RHIA credential.

 These Courses Add to Your Credentials

 These General Education Assessments May Be Cleared through Transfer Credit

 Intermediate and College Algebra

 Survey of United States Constitution and Government